Theme: Living the Christ Presence as Love in the World

 Prayers for the Community

-Presider 1: We bring to the table the challenges and struggles of our sisters and brothers.
-Please feel free to voice your concerns beginning with the words “I bring to the table….”
+Presider: We bring to the table the intentions of our sisters and brothers.
+Please feel free to voice your intentions beginning with the words “I bring to the table….”

 Spontaneous intentions from assembly

-All: We lift them up to our God.
+All: We lift them up in tender love, open to serve.

 All: Passionate God, you kindle your fire of enthusiasm in us as we contemplate the boundless, depths of your love.